openthread/openthread/examples/platforms/nrf52840/README.md

  - unique Thread/Bluetooth Low Energy dynamic multiprotocol solution which allows for concurrent operation of Thread and Bluetooth Low Energy utilizing OpenThread and SoftDevice (Nordic’s Bluetooth Low Energy stack) with accompanying example applications,
  - Thread/Bluetooth Low Energy switched multiprotocol solution with accompanying example applications,
  - unique support for DFU-over-Thread (Device Firmware Upgrade),
- - examples to demonstrate interactions between nodes performing different Thread roles with the use of OpenThread and CoAP or MQTT-SN protocols,
+ - examples to demonstrate interactions between nodes performing different Thread roles with the use of OpenThread and CoAP, CoAP Secure or MQTT-SN protocols,
  - support for an OpenThread Network Co-Processor (NCP) using UART, USB or SPI transport protocol,
- - Border Router and cloud connectivity example,
+ - Border Router and cloud connectivity example (e.g. with Google Cloud Platform)
  - Thread native commissioning with NFC example,
  - example applications demonstrating the use of FreeRTOS with OpenThread,
  - support for IAR, Keil MDK-ARM and SEGGER Embedded Studio (SES) IDEs for OpenThread stack and all example applications,
- - range of PC tools including a Thread Topology Monitor,
+ - range of PC tools including Thread Topology Monitor and nRF Sniffer for 802.15.4
  - software modules inherited from the nRF5 SDK e.g. peripheral drivers, NFC libraries, Bluetooth Low Energy libraries etc.

 [nRF5-SDK-Thread-Zigbee]: https://www.nordicsemi.com/Software-and-Tools/Software/nRF5-SDK-for-Thread-and-Zigbee